Eurostar Snow

-Eurostar has launched a new service via Lille for winter 2023-24, replacing the direct Ski Train
+Eurostar has launched a new service via Lille for winter 2023-24, replacing the direct Ski Train.
+We await news for winter 2024-25

-You travel out on a Eurostar to Lille Europe station and change train there - just a switch of platforms, probably adjacent ones.
-Then you head to the French Alps on a Eurostar continental train.
-The service goes to the following stations: Chambéry, Albertville, Moutiers, Aime-La Plagne, Landry and Bourg-Saint-Maurice.
+Skiers take the Eurostar from London St Pancras to Lille-Europe station and change trains there—a simple switch of (usually adjacent) platforms.
+They then head to the French Alps on a Eurostar cross-continental train.
+From Lille-Europe, Eurostar Snow arrives at the following stations: Chambéry, Albertville, Moûtiers, Aime-La Plagne, Landry, and Bourg-Saint-Maurice.

 Seven days' skiing, eight nights' accommodation

-The service is daytime both ways, so it's comfortable and relaxing.
-It departs London on a Saturday morning, and departs the Alps on a Sunday morning.
-That means you get eight nights in resort instead of seven and an extra days' skiing.
+The Eurostar Snow travels daytime both ways, making for a relaxing journey.
+It departs London on a Saturday morning and leaves the Alps on the following Sunday.
+Hence, travellers get eight nights in-resort instead of the usual seven, plus an extra day’s skiing.

-However, it does require finding eight nights' accommodation instead of seven.
-Almost all apartments and chalets work on a seven-night basis and won't want to give you an extra night, because that would shorten the following week for other guests.
-Hotels in resort might be more flexible.
+Unfortunately, this means finding eight nights' accommodation.
+Almost all apartments and chalets at ski resorts work on a seven-night basis and won't want to give you an extra night, as this would shorten the following week for incoming guests.
+Hotels might be more flexible.

-Eurostar isn't planning to offer any accommodation suggestions for the eighth night, and so some research is needed.
-In this sense, it feels like the offer from Eurostar hasn't really been fully thought through, from a skiers perspective.
-It's a bit bizarre.
+Eurostar doesn’t suggest accommodation options for your eighth night, so some research is needed.
+In this sense, we feel the offer from Eurostar falls short from a skier’s perspective.
+It's quite bizarre.

 -